jeroen-v-g/jeroen-v-g/README.md

 - 🌱 I’m currently working on my full stack development skills with java and typescript.

--  📫 How to reach me via my email: jeroenvg@gmail.com
+-  📫 How to reach me: via email, see my profile.

 # Screenshots
 ## Innovation tracker